 Essential benefits:

-• +3-6% increase in profit margins for promoted products by eliminating low-performing promotions.
+- +3-6% increase in profit margins for promoted products by eliminating low-performing promotions.

-• 20-25% reduction in time spent on manual planning that can be spent on the strategic development of new promotions and supplier collaboration.
+- 20-25% reduction in time spent on manual planning that can be spent on the strategic development of new promotions and supplier collaboration.

 Tip 2: Centralize promotion planning

-Retailers need the capability to plan all promotions in one tool that makes sharing responsibilities easier, automates recurring manual processes, and maintains a single source of truth.
-From a larger business perspective, connecting promotion, forecasting, replenishment, and space planning creates a seamless process where all teams work based on the same data, plans, and expected outcomes.
-Further, when forecasting and replenishment teams have complete visibility into promotion plans and data, they improve forecast accuracy, helping mitigate over or understock situations and driving efficiency for store operations teams.
+Retailers need the ability to plan all promotions in a single tool that makes sharing responsibilities easier, automates recurring manual processes, and maintains a single source of truth.
+From a broader business perspective, integrating promotion, forecasting, replenishment, and space planning creates a seamless process in which all teams work from the same data, plans, and expected outcomes.

 Essential benefits:

-• Eliminate disconnected silos and create seamless end-to-end planning.
+- Eliminate disconnected silos and create seamless end-to-end planning.

-• Increase forecast accuracy to mitigate over or understocks and drive in-store efficiency.
+- Increase forecast accuracy to mitigate over- or understocks and drive in-store efficiency.

-• Reduce waste for specialty, seasonal, and fresh items.
+- Reduce waste for specialty, seasonal, and fresh items.

 Tip 3: Test promotion scenarios